x

 The Vice President, or their designee, must notify the complainant of their decision in writing no later than 10 business days of receiving the appeal.
 The Vice President’s decision is final.

-Resolutions and supporting documentation must be forwarded to the SCCE for record keeping once the complaint process has ended.
+Resolutions and supporting documentation must be forwarded to OSA for record keeping once the complaint process has ended.

 Complaints Against a Student